rhysstever/Eona/Events/Yhorian-Opirian War.md

 </span>

 # Yhorian-Opirian War
-The Yhorian-Opirian War, sometimes shortened to the YEOA War ("YEE-OH-UH"), lasted from 1453 to YEAR.
+The Yhorian-Opirian War, sometimes shortened to the YEOA War ("YEE-OH-UH"), lasted from 1453 to 1454.
+It is also sometimes known as the "10 Years War".

 ## Cause
 Closely related to [[Explosion in Opira]], [[Thestros Yhora III]] was murdered in the dungeons of [[Opira]], the capital of the  [[Opirian Alliance]].
 An investigation conducted by the [[Opirian Alliance]] revealed cause from an anarchist group called, the [[Order of Whispers]].
 Despite these findings, the [[Yhorian Empire]] held the Opirian officials at fault for Thetros's death.